The Climate Consensus

 Submission Guidelines:

-Along with the video, participants must submit in the application form the following:
+Along with the video, participants must submit in the Submission Form the following:

 If referencing a specific figure, data source, or quoting an individual or organization, citations must be provided in the submission form and in the video.